MESAHub/mesa-website/02-prereqs.markdown

 {% highlight bash %}
 echo $MESASDK_ROOT
 {% endhighlight %}
-Confirm that these showed the directories where you have installed MESA and the MESA SDK.
-If they did not, please re-read the instructions on how to [set your environment variables][env].
+Confirm that these show the directories where you have installed MESA and the MESA SDK.
+If not, please re-read the instructions on how to [set your environment variables][env].

 [env]:prereqs.html#env